DevLeoD/Leonardo-ol/README.md

 ## Hi there 👋

 My name is Leonardo, also known as zSwert_, and I make plugins for bukkit servers.
- Currently, i am 14 years old and programming Java for 2 years.
+ Currently, i am 14 years old and programming Java for 3 years.

-- Thanks for visiting.

 ![snake gif](https://github.com/Leonardo-ol/Leonardo-ol/blob/output/github-contribution-grid-snake.svg)

+- Thanks for visiting